Cricket at the 2014 Asian Games

-Cricket was one of the 36 sports at 2014 Asian Games held in Incheon, South Korea from 20 September to 3 October 2014.
-Both Men's and Women's tournaments were held in the event.
-Top Asian associate members and full members took part at the 2014 Asian Games.
+Cricket was one of the 36 sports at the 2014 Asian Games held in Incheon, South Korea from 20 September to 3 October 2014.
+Both men's and women's tournaments were held in the event.
+Top Asian associate members and full members of the ICC took part at the 2014 Asian Games.
 The matches were played under Twenty20 format.

 In the men's event, Sri Lanka won the gold medal by defeating Afghanistan by 68 runs.
-Bangladesh won the bronze medal by defeating Hong Kong.
+Bangladesh won the bronze by defeating Hong Kong.

 In the women's event, Pakistan won the gold medal by defeating Bangladesh by 4 runs in a rain-reduced match.
 Sri Lanka won the bronze medal by defeating China.